+This recipe became our inaugural meal for our foray into Meatless Mondays.
+We will definitely enjoy this recipe again.
 I prepared it as directed, reserving pasta water as recommended, and it was excellent.
 The balsamic was a nice compliment to the butternut squash.
 Next time we will add a few more pine-nuts (as requested by my husband).

 Yum!
 Quick and easy.
 I used peeled and diced squash from Trader Joes to save time.
 This recipe is going into our weeknight recipe binder.
 It was a bit dry so I added a little extra pasta water and drizzled olive oil on top.